Three times a week, we do our podcast, Verdict with Ted Cruz.

 And we may say, yeah, politically, let them do this.

-That's why defending free speech is so important because these are groups that want to shut down speech.
+That's why defending free speech is so important, because these are groups that want to shut down speech.

 They don't want you talking about this.

-That's why I'm so glad that Sean's on the air every day talking about this.
+That's why I'm so glad that Sean's on the air every day talking about this, because this is the reality of what we live in in our country right now.

-It's is it very divided?
+Is it very divided?

 Yes.